weaviate/weaviate-infra/verification/Readme.md

   we get the expected results back)
 * [ ] replace fixed numbers with dynamic values provided through CLI args
 * [ ] make weaviate discevery URL/origin configurable
+* [ ] dockerize script (so no one is annoyed by the babeling required for flowtypes)
 * [ ] run on travis

 ## FAQ